 The final works listed in the bibliography are the Paupers’ Press books (all are now glossy covered, bound volumes rather than stapled matte paper) which include the bulky volume (A176) ‘The Death of God’ and other plays and the collection of critique (A178) Existential Criticism: selected book reviews which revisited texts from Eagle and Earwig (A15) and elsewhere.
 Two slimmer volumes, Comments on Boredom and Evolutionary Hunanusm and the New Psychology: Two unpublished Essays (A180) and Introduction to the Faces of Evil: an unpublished book, (A181) were both put together by Wilson scholar Vaughan Rapatahana.
 (A181 is the last book numbered in the 2015 bibliography).
 The first collects two essays from the 1970’s, one on boredom (“firstly, that idiot Warhol”) and the second on psychology; the Faces of Evil, which was planned in the mid-70’s, never got past the lengthy introduction, so that is the book (with illuminating commentary).
 A176 includes the scripts for The Death of God, The Metal Flower Blossom, Necessary Doubt and Mysteries – the latter eventually became the novel The Janus Murder Case.
 There are also two square softcover picture books (A177 and A179) which investigate the supernatural and crime, rather like the Dorling Kindersley titles (A148, A149, A154, A155) and appear to be for younger readers.
 Since 2015, there have been reissues of scarce titles and even more Wilson scholarship has appeared.
 There have been two successful international conferences, a collection of Wilson essays on philosophers and philosophy (A183), reprints of some of his early works and several full length studies including Gary Lachman’s biography Beyond the Robot.
 A182 “was the book Wilson was working on when he had his final stroke in the late summer of 2011.
 Although he lived for another two-and-a-half years he was unable to write” so the book was completed by his son Damon.
 (With thanks to Colin Stanley for the numbering of the volumes up to October 2018).

-Lulu: an unfinished novel (A184) is what’s left of Wilson’s never completed project and the most recent of his posthumous books….so far.
-So the remaining two images – a review slip for A20 and the remnants of the promotional band from A4 – are placeholders for the next books to be scanned and indexed whenever they appear.
+Lulu: an unfinished novel (A184) is what’s left of Wilson’s never completed project and My Interest In Murder (A185, an introduction which was cut from Order of Assassins) are the most recent of his posthumous books….so far.
+So the review slip for A20 is a placeholder for the next book to be scanned and indexed whenever it appears.

 © Philip Coulthard/Colin Wilson Online 2018